jonathanbier/forkmonitor/DEVELOPMENT.md

 the `binary` and `binary_cli` lines in `util.py`, update `travis.yml`
 and update the commit hash in `bitcoind.sh`.

-Currently the tests require a custom compiled version of Bitcoin Core.
+Currently the tests use a downloaded binary and don't require a custom compiled version of Bitcoin Core.

 ### Custom Bitcoin Core branch